 7) Best Deal of the Year on Season Passes

 If you are like our family, we like to save money, and the best time to do that with Cedar Fair season passes is in the fall.
 When season passes first go on sale is the best time to buy due to the lowest prices and additional added incentives.

 For example, new guests that purchase a season pass this season get into the parks one time this season.
 Renewing members get a free Fast Lane Plus pass, getting them front of the line access one time this season.

-When purchasing your season pass, it is also in your best interest to add the all-season dining plan and all-season drink cup now, as the prices will only go up the longer you wait.
+When purchasing your season pass, it is also in your best interest to add the all-season dining plan and all-season drink cup/season pass drink program now, as the prices will only go up the longer you wait.

 What gets you in the fall spirit?

 * If you liked this post, join other readers who have signed up to for our free Newsletter…because then you will never miss another update!